eduardolucioac/okd_bare_metal/README.md

 [Ref(s).: https://www.okd.io/#v4 ]

+**IMPORTANT:** My life, my work and my passion is free software.
+We've come across people from Red Hat themselves using this roadmap to build infrastructure with Openshift (OKD).
+Please consider giving us a ⭐, fork, support this project or even visit our professional profile (see [About](#about)).
+Thanks! 🤗

 # Table of Contents

 - [IMPORTANT things to know before getting started and some facts about OpenShift (OKD) 4.X](#important-things-to-know-before-getting-started-and-some-facts-about-openshift--okd--4x)